 ENCR experts are available to carry out registry reviews through site visits.
 The fundamental purpose of the structured review is to evaluate a registry's performance, identify strengths and limitations of procedures and outputs, and provide a set of recommendations to the registry, taking into account available resources and other factors.

 During the review process, the ENCR experts will discuss with the local experts the main activities relevant to cancer registration, including data collection, management, quality control, analysis and dissemination.
 This may be particularly useful for recently-established registries, or where transitions are underway, for example, where there are legal or organisational obstacles to registration.
 A comprehensive report will be delivered following the site visit.

 The review report will be prepared and upon approval of the ENCR Steering Committee, will be sent to the requesting registry.
 The report will contain a detailed description of the registration procedures, as shown in the example template report, based on the document ENCR Working Group on Structured Reviews of Cancer Registries, 2000.
 A brief questionnaire will be sent to the registry prior to the visit for background information.

-The costs for the structured review - travel and per diem for the review team - would normally be the responsibility of the cancer registry.
+The costs for the structured review, travel and per diem for the review team, will normally be the responsibility of the cancer registry.